ghartsel/RapidMarkup/style_guide.md

 - Do not use numbers to list facts and information.
 - Do not use an ordered list for a procedure that has a single step.
 - Limit the number of steps to about seven items.
 If you find that more than seven steps are needed, consider restructuring the task description.
 - Nested ordered lists are discouraged.
 As much as possible, do not use sub-steps, commonly written as steps a., b., c., etc. Instead, restructure the task description such that each series of sub-steps is a separate paragraph with an introductory sentence.
+A method that usually gives satisfactory results is to decompose the steps into major categories and title the category with `Step x - this category`.

 ## Numbers